isabella232/roxanarobinson.com/_posts/2017-10-26-roxana-robinson-writers-on-writing.md

 ---
 **What is the most important thing you’ve learned about writing?**

  The need for empathy.
-Empathy enlarges the writer’s understanding, engages the reader, and widens the story.
+Empathy enlarges the writer’s understanding, engages the reader, and widens the story…